stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="integration-facebook"></a>
 ## Integrating with Facebook

 Stormpath supports accessing accounts from a number of different locations including Facebook.
-Facebook uses OAuth 2.0 protocol for authentication / authorization and Stormpath can leverage their or access tokens to return an `Account` for a given code.
+Facebook uses OAuth 2.0 protocol for authentication / authorization and Stormpath can leverage their access tokens to return an `Account` for a given code.

 The steps to enable this functionality into your application include: